28 Hairstyles for Women Over 60 in 2026

 Heat-free waves — overnight braids on damp hair unraveled in the morning — create the most natural gentle waves without any heat damage.
 Silver hair tends to be drier and more fragile than pigmented hair, so heat-free styling protects the integrity.
 A light wave spray enhances the pattern.
 See our wavy hairstyles guide for more techniques.

-A chin-length bob paired with soft curtain bangs — the bangs frame the face and cover the forehead, while the bob sits at the most flattering length for softening the jawline.
-Modern and face-lifting.
+A chin-length bob paired with a straight fringe cut level across the eyebrows — the fringe sits as one clean block, and the bob lands at the most flattering length for softening the jawline.
+Crisp, modern, and face-lifting.

-Curtain bangs on a chin-length bob create the most face-framing effect of any cut-and-bang combination.
-The bangs soften forehead lines while the chin length shows the jawline and neck.
-A round-brush blow-dry takes under five minutes at this length.
+A blunt fringe on a chin-length bob gives the whole cut a defined perimeter, which is exactly what makes hair look denser than it is.
+The fringe covers forehead lines outright while the chin length keeps the jawline and neck on show.
+A round-brush blow-dry takes under five minutes at this length, and the fringe needs a trim every three to four weeks to hold its line.
 See our bangs guide for more fringe options.

 14. The Textured Pixie